B2B Articles - April 26, 2015

-Responsive design is a way of designing and developing a website so the content, images, and site structure provide an optimal, seamless viewing experience across a wide variety of devices -- from desktop to tablet to smartphone.
+Responsive design is a way of designing and developing a website so the content, images, and site structure provide an optimal, seamless viewing experience across a wide variety of devices -- from desktops to tablets to smartphones.

 Given this substantial change to Google’s algorithm, the need for companies to optimize their websites for mobile has never been greater.
-And while companies can always create a separate mobile website to achieve that end, a mobile responsive website is a significantly more efficient and cost-effective solution that seamlessly caters to both mobile and desktop users.
-To not have a mobile website can cause organizations to lose out entirely on a fast growing audience.
+And while companies can always create a separate mobile website to achieve that end, a mobile-responsive website is a significantly more efficient and cost-effective solution that seamlessly caters to both mobile and desktop users.
+Not having a mobile website can cause organizations to lose out entirely on a fast-growing audience.

 1. Mobile usage is rapidly increasing.